tundish/turberfield-dialogue/turberfield/dialogue/doc/battle.rst

     )

-This file dowa 4 things:
+This file does 5 things:

+    Lines 1 - 5
-    #.
-Imports what it needs from Python and Turberfield .
+        Imports what we need from Python and Turberfield.
+    Line 7
+        Add a description for module.
+    Lines 9 - 13
-    #.
-Defines some types which are necessary for the scene.
+        Define some types which are necessary for the scene.
+    Lines 16 - 20
-    #.
-Creates some objects to be referenced by the script.
+        Create some objects to be referenced by the script.
+    Lines 22 - 28
-    #.
-Declares a folder object which contains a scene script file
-       and the entities for it.
+        Declare a folder object which contains a scene script file and the entities for it.

 Ensemble
 ========